Bombing of North Korea: Attacks on major dams

 After running low on urban targets, U.S. bombers destroyed hydroelectric and irrigation dams in the later stages of the war, flooding farmland and destroying crops.
 The generating facilities of hydroelectric dams had been targeted previously in a series of mass air attacks starting in June 1952.

-On 13 May 1953, 20 F-84s of the 58th Fighter Bomber Wing attacked the Toksan Dam, producing a flood that destroyed 700 buildings in Pyongyang and thousands of acres of rice.
-On 15–16 May, two groups of F-84s attacked the Chasan Dam.
-The flood from the destruction of the Toksan dam "scooped clean" 27 mi of river valley.
-The attacks were followed by the bombing of the Kuwonga Dam, the Namsi Dam and the Taechon Dam.
-The bombing of these five dams and ensuing floods threatened several million North Koreans with starvation; according to Charles K. Armstrong, "only emergency assistance from China, the USSR, and other socialist countries prevented widespread famine."
+On May 13, 1953, 20 F-84s of the 58th Fighter Bomber Wing attacked the Toksan Dam, producing a flood that destroyed 700 buildings in Pyongyang and thousands of acres of rice.
+On May 15–16, two groups of F-84s attacked the Chasan Dam.
+The flood from the destruction of the Toksan Dam "scooped clean" 27 mi of river valley.
+The attacks were followed by the bombing of the Kuwonga Dam, Namsi Dam, and Taechon Dam.
+The bombing of these 5 dams and ensuing floods threatened several million North Koreans with starvation; according to Charles K. Armstrong, "only emergency assistance from China, the USSR, and other socialist countries prevented widespread famine."

 Death toll

 According to a Chosun Ilbo report in 2001, a report by Soviet ambassador and chief military adviser to North Korea, Lieutenant General V. N. Razuvaev, estimated 282,000 North Korean deaths in bombing raids during the war.

 The Republic of Korea Ministry of Defense estimated total South Korean civilian casualties for the entire Korean War at 990,968, of which 373,599 (37.7%) were deaths.
 For North Korea, the ministry estimated 1,500,000 total civilian casualties, including deaths, injuries, and missing, but did not separately report the number of deaths.
 The ministry made no specific estimates for deaths from the UN air campaign.

 Historian Charles K. Armstrong estimated that 12%–15% of the North Korean population (c.
 10 million) was killed in the war, or approximately 1.2 million to 1.5 million people.
-Armstrong did not separately determine how many of these deaths were among civilians or caused by the UN air campaign.
+Armstrong did not separately determine how many of these deaths were among civilians or caused by the UN Command's air campaign.
 Estimates of North Korean military deaths range from a U.S. Department of Defense estimate of 214,899 to a Correlates of War estimate of 316,579, according to the Peace Research Institute Oslo Battle Deaths Dataset.

-In a 1988 interview Curtis LeMay stated that about 20% of the North Korea's population had died during the war, including the UN air campaign, stating that: “Over a period of three years or so we killed off, what, 20 percent of the population of Korea, as direct casualties of war or from starvation and exposure?”
+In a 1988 interview, US Air Force General Curtis LeMay stated that about 20% of the North Korea's population had died during the war, including the UN air campaign, stating that: "Over a period of three years or so we killed off, what, 20% of the population of Korea, as direct casualties of war or from starvation and exposure?"